Real-World Tests of Air Purifier Auto Modes

 She used a Dylos Pro laser particle counter to track 0.5 micron and 2.5 micron particles every hour until she woke up in the morning.
 The Dylos has shown high accuracy (r = .89) in several comparison tests with official PM2.5 numbers (1, 2).
 I calculated percentage reductions from before turning on the purifier versus the average over the last four hours before waking up.

 The pictures below show the Xiaomi at the start and end of a test.
-Despite running in a closed room all night, the Xiaomi left indoor air in the unsafe range.
+Despite running in a closed room all night, the Xiaomi auto mode left indoor air in the unsafe range.

 The Xiaomi averaged 62% reductions, and the Philips averaged 59% reductions.